Bedlam (1946 film): Plot

 It is 1761 in London at St Mary Bethlehem asylum for the mentally ill and an acquaintance of Lord Mortimer dies in an attempt to escape from the asylum.
 Master George Sims appeases Mortimer by having his "loonies" put on a show for him.
 Mortified by the treatment of the patients, Mortimer's protégée Nell Bowen seeks his aid, then that of Whig politician John Wilkes to reform the asylum, threatening Sims' corrupt practices.

 Mortimer and Sims conspire to commit Nell to the asylum, where her initial fears of the fellow inmates do not alter her sympathetic commitment to improving their conditions as she tends to the comfort of her fellow inmates.
 Alarmed by Bowen's imminent release, following legal pressure from Wilkes, Sims plans to apply his most drastic "cure" to her, but his attempt is thwarted by the inmates whom Nell has helped.

 Sidney Long, an inmate who was a lawyer, insists on a fair trial for Sims.
 Sims' "defense" reveals his own mental instability.
 An inmate stabs Sims from behind with a trowel that Nell had obtained from her Quaker friend Hannay, a mason by trade.
 Believing Sims to be dead, the inmates bury him inside the walls.
 At the last minute, Sims regains consciousness and he realizes he is being walled up alive.

 Nell is rescued by Hannay.
 They decide that Sims' fate should remain a mystery to the outside world.
 The "insane" inmates could not be held legally responsible under the law in any event.
 She addresses Hannay with the archaic familiar pronouns thee and thou, suggesting that they have formed a closer relationship.

 Production

 Mark Robson said he reproduced "much of Hogarth’s The Rake's Progress in our film; in fact, we virtually used Hogarth as our art director.
 The dialogue was an amalgam of all kinds of eighteenth-century characters, including Lord Sandwich and various others."

 Release

-Theatrical release

-The movie recorded a loss of $40,000.
+Initial response

+The New York Time's critic Bosley Crowther praised Anna Lee's performance and called the film "several cuts above the average run of so-called horror films... a generally straight-forward and imaginative estimate of a two-century-old sociological theme."
+Nevertheless, the movie recorded a loss of $40,000.

+Later response

+In 2005, Video Hound's Golden Movie Retriever rated it 3 out of a possible 4 stars and called it a "fine horror movie."

+In 2014, Variety described it as an "elegant horror movie" which "abounds with nightmarish images of jabbering lunatics forced to perform for Karloff’s diabolical amusement."
+A 2017 article in The New York Times included Bedlam in a set of films that "serve as terrific Halloween binge-watching."